-The design and implementation of a percutaneous tissue injection system will both simplify the procedure and generate more accurate results in the study of Vx-2 carcinoma in the liver of New Zealand white rabbits.
-By encapsulating the cells in a biodegradable material during delivery, any unwanted seeding will be successfully avoided.
-Through the consideration of biocompatibility, reliability, ease of use, and other important factors, a design consisting of cells encapsulated in PLGA, delivered via biopsy needle has been selected as the best solution to the client's request.
+The design and implementation of a percutaneous tissue injection system will both simplify the procedure and generate more accurate results in the study of

+Vx-2 carcinoma in the liver of New Zealand white rabbits.
+By encapsulating the cells in PLGA during delivery, any unwanted seeding will be successfully avoided.
+Through the consideration of biocompatibility, reliability, ease of use, and other important factors, a design consisting of cells encapsulated in PLGA delivered via coaxial needle has been selected as the best solution to the client's request.